-Southern Gothic writing is a style developed in the 19th century and used by many American writers who lived in the South.
-The characteristics of Southern gothic writing include:
+What is Southern gothic writing?
+Southern gothic is a writing style developed in the 19th century and used by many American writers who lived in the South.
+Books in the Southern gothic genre tend to be grotesque, macabre, and fantastical.

-You may recognize some classic authors who are known for their Southern gothic writing style.
+You may recognize some other classic authors who are known for writing the Southern gothic genre, too.
 Some of these well-known writers include:

 - Flannery O’Connor